-There are no studies of calcium bromide available for the assessment of STOT RE.
-Thus, the assessment was based on studies of source substances (bromide salts) following a read-across approach (see 9.1).
-The findings that were presented in the oral studies of the source substances in rats, mice, dogs, rabbits and humans and that are specific to the target organs (nervous system and thyroid) are compared with the CLP criteria for STOT RE below.
+The findings in the oral studies of rats, mice, dogs, rabbits and humans that are specific to the target organs (nervous system and thyroid) are compared with the CLP criteria for STOT RE below.

 Nervous system

 Human data

 Bromism caused by long-term intake of bromide is a well-documented condition in humans.
 The available human data on bromism presented in textbooks, reviews and individual case studies (e.g. Finken and Robertsson, 1963; Pleasure and Blackburn, 1975; Lugassy and Nelson, 2009) are considered to justify classification for STOT RE 1 with the nervous system as the target organ.